 2) ISEP-Direct: CSUSM students pay a fee to ISEP which covers the host institution's program costs.
 Please refer to the specific location and univesity abroad for the ISEP fee.

-3) ISEP January/Summer: Please refer to the ISEP January/summer programs page for information about the many short-term programs available.
+3) ISEP Summer: Please refer to the ISEP summer programs page for information about the many short-term programs available.
 CSUSM students pay a fee to ISEP which covers the host institution's program costs.
-Please refer to the specific location and univesity abroad for this fee
+Please refer to the specific location and university abroad for this fee.

 Make an appointment with a Study Abroad Advisor.
 The study abroad office will be your primary contact with ISEP and will advise you on all aspects of the program.
 To schedule an appointment call (760) 750-4090 or come in to the Office of Global Education, EL Building 588.